Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: The Proposed Solution

-To overcome these barriers, \emph{DO-RL} leverages a structured tree communication model.
-Each drone, controlled by a local agent, locates and connects with other agents into a tree communication structure, as shown in Fig.~\ref{fig:tree_structure}.
-Once agents have established their proximity-based relationship, e.g., Euclidean distance, they are positioned starting from the leaves up to the root, each interacting with its children and parent in a bottom-up and top-down~\cite{nikolic2019structural,Pournaras2020}.
+To overcome these barriers, \emph{DO-RL} leverages a tree communication topology.
+Each drone, controlled by a local agent, locates and connects with other agents into a tree structure, as shown in Fig.~\ref{fig:tree_structure}.
+Once agents have established their proximity-based relationship, e.g., Euclidean distance, they are positioned starting from the leaves up to the root, each interacting with its children and parent in a bottom-up and top-down phase.
 For example, a drone $u$ aggregates and shares its plan $P^u$ in a bottom-up fashion, and then obtains the observed plan $P^{-u}$ in the top-down process~\cite{pournaras2018decentralized}.
 These plans serve as the observation of an agent in DRL modeling.
 As this coordination among agents using hierarchical organization reduces the need for every node to communicate with every other node, the system is highly-efficient in collaboration and information exchange~\cite{pournaras2018decentralized}.

-Through iterative bottom-up and top-down exchanges, agents can flexibly change their plans and adapt to dynamic sensing environments.
-This ensures that even if some nodes fail, the overall sensing performance remains effective.
-Moreover, the system can dynamically reconfigure, repositioning drones within the tree in response to communication failures, ensuring that a single drone failure has minimal impact on information flow.
-The resilience of this model has been previously demonstrated in~\cite{nikolic2019structural} with large-scale real-world datasets, and thus this paper focuses on sensing performance and scalability of the proposed solution.
+Through iterative bottom-up and top-down exchanges, agents only share the aggregated plans of navigation and sensing, rather than their sensitive information including the battery level and collected sensor data.
+This privacy-preservation~\cite{pournaras2018decentralized} is critical when the approach is applied to heterogeneous drones that belong to various entities, such as aviation agencies, private citizens, and companies.
+Moreover, drones perform the iterative collective learning process over a holarchic tree structure in response to communication failures, mitigating learning performance in case part of the network is disconnected.
+The resilience and privacy-preservation of this system has been previously demonstrated with large-scale real-world datasets~\cite{pournaras2018decentralized}, and thus this paper focuses on sensing performance and scalability of the proposed solution.